KayTrust/urn-nft/urn-nft-erc721.md

 # Schema

-The URN format for ERC721 NFTs is the following:
+The URN format for ERC721 NFTs extends the [`urn:nft` namespace](urn-nft.md).
+The specific format is the following:

 `urn:nft:erc721:<chain_id>:<contract_address>:<token_id>`